 My intention is to help you get a great harmonium so you can easily dive into this amazing practice.
 Decades of experience with harmoniums have taught me the following important lessons:

 Old Delhi Music is a North American shop offering unique handcrafted Indian instruments that begin in the hands of India’s best builders and end with careful, meticulous refinement at their location Urbana, IL.
 When it comes to harmoniums, they are the best in the business.
 They know their builders personally and their products even more intimately.

 Their Bhava harmoniums are my favorite.
 They are without question the highest quality, and most consistently great Kirtan harmoniums I have ever played.
 The extra care Old Delhi puts into carefully sourcing and refining each instrument is obvious.
 This ensures that what you get from them will not be something you struggle against, but rather, an instrument you can enjoy now and for years to come.

 The Goldilocks Harmonium

-My favorite instrument (and the one I have been playing for 9 years) is the bestselling Bhava Mini and the very popular Bhava Lite.
-I play a Bhava Mini on the road and in the recording studio.
-I strongly recommend you consider purchasing one as well.
+My favorite instrument (and the one I have been playing for 9 years) is the bestselling Bhava Mini.
+I play a Bhava Mini on the road and in the recording studio and strongly recommend you consider purchasing one as well.

 The Bhava Mini looks great, is easy to transport, and has a surprisingly big/rich sound and long sustain for such a small instrument.
 At just 16 pounds the Bhava Mini is highly portable and easily fits into an airplane overhead.
 For most people this instrument is “just right.”